ExaWorks/job-api-spec/specification.md

 an invalid username/password combination would not be a transient failure.
-While it may be possible for a temporary defect in a service to cause such a failure, under normal operating conditions such an error would persist across subsequent re-tries until correct credentials are used.
+While it may be possible for a temporary defect in a service to cause such a failure, under normal operating conditions such an error would persist across subsequent retries until correct credentials are used.